Tanya Norfleet Room 1192, (708) 709-3755, email@example.com

 - Anyone who is perceived by others as having such an impairment

-Any student requesting accommodations must submit written documentation to the director of Disability Services.
+Any student requesting accommodations must submit written documentation to the Disability Coordinator and Recruiter / Advisor.

 - Must be current (within three years)